Bienfait-ijambo/monolith-blog-app/README.md

-# This Awesome Project Build with TypeORM/Node/TS/Graphql
+## This Awesome Project Build with TypeORM/Node/TS/Graphql using clean architecture

 This  awsome project is dedicated to someone who wants to get his hands on Graphql,Ts,TypeORM and also its a boilerplate for someone who wants to get involve in cloud native application Docker/Docker-Swarm etc.